 We’ve tried a plethora of different methods for teaching the boys (Seahawk and Munchkin) the times tables.
 While they’ve done okay at learning them (they can almost always figure out the answer, but they definitely don’t have them memorized), nothing has really made them stick.
 Until now.
 Thanks to The Trigger Memory Co. and their Times Tales videos, my kids are finally – finally – remembering the multiplication tables.

 I received these videos as downloadable files (currently on sale for $19.95; regular price $21.95), and printable worksheets were included.
 My laptop doesn’t have a whole lot of memory, and it’s not really conducive for us to use Will’s computer for school stuff, so I had to come up with a way that would work for us to use a downloadable product.
 Here’s what I ended up doing: First, I downloaded the videos and worksheets to Will’s computer.
 Then I uploaded them to my Dropbox account.
+(I did not share them with anyone but myself.
+This method was simply a workaround for a low-memory computer that couldn’t handle the downloaded videos.)
 This allowed us to stream the videos, which was perfect for us.
 The download files are quite large (two 30-minute videos, after all), so if you don’t have access to good (read: huge – preferably unlimited – bandwidth/upload/download speeds . . .
 I’m not entirely sure what the right terminology here is) internet, then the downloads probably aren’t the best choice for you.
 Never fear, though; Times Tales is also available in DVD format for $24.95.
 The downloads and DVDs are identical in content.

 The way it works is simple.
 There are two videos (one for the “lower tables” of 6-9 and one for the “upper tables” of 6-9).
 Each number (starting with 3) is assigned a character, and there are stories created using the characters that tell a multiplication problem.
 For example, the character for the number 4 is a chair, and 7 is a bubble-letter 7 with a face whose name is “Mrs. Week” (because a week has seven days).
 The story for this problem is